Arthrochilus sabulosus

-Arthrochilus sabulosus, commonly known as the spotted elbow orchid, is a flowering plant in the orchid family (Orchidaceae) and is endemic to Tropical North Queensland and Horn Island.
+Arthrochilus sabulosus, commonly known as spotted elbow orchid, is a flowering plant in the orchid family (Orchidaceae) and is endemic to Tropical North Queensland and Horn Island.
 It has a rosette of dull green leaves on side growth at its base and up to fifteen pale green, insect-like flowers with reddish to brownish glands on its labellum.

 Description

 Arthrochilus sabulosus is a terrestrial, perennial, deciduous, sympodial herb with an underground tuber that produces daughter tubers on the end of root-like stolons.
 It has a rosette of between two and three egg-shaped to lance-shaped leaves on side growth at the base of the flowering stem, each leaf 10-35 mm long and 6-15 mm wide.
 Between three and fifteen pale green, insect-like flowers 10-15 mm long are borne on a flowering stem 120-370 mm tall.
 The dorsal sepal is linear but tapered, 10-12 mm long, about 2 mm wide and partly wrapped around the base of the column.
 The lateral sepals are lance-shaped but curved, 7.5-8 mm long and about 2 mm wide.
 The petals are also linear and curved, 8-9 mm long and about 1 mm wide.
 The lateral sepals and petals are turned back against the ovary.
 The labellum is green with a dark purplish blotch at its base, about 6 mm long and 1 mm wide on a short stalk or "claw".
 There is an insect-like callus about 4.5 mm long with reddish brown, hair-like glands in a central band.
 The tip of the callus is about 1.5 mm wide and brownish with shiny black glands.
 The column is about 9 mm, curved, light green with a few purplish spots and has two pairs of curved wings.
 Flowering occurs from November to July.